 |Moving can be a very expensive venture, so if you are on a tight budget you may wonder how you can effectively cut costs.
 There are many easy ways to lighten the moving bill so that you can still safely relocate without breaking the bank.
 The time of year you move, the services you require, and the amount of your belongings will all have a major effect on the ultimate cost of your move.
 If you are worried about relocating on your budget, read on for some helpful tips on how to move on a fixed income.

 Reused packing materials

-You may not think buying some cardboard boxes and packing paper could cost you that much, but it does.
+You may not think buying cardboard boxes and packing paper could cost that much, but it does.
 Packing kits for a three-bedroom home can cost you hundreds of dollars.
 Rather than shelling out the cash for these costly cardboard products, you can find used boxes for free at your local grocery, liquor or book stores.
 Many merchants will not mind donating cartons after they have removed their stock, so stop in and inquire.
 You can also ask friends and family that have recently moved if they have any leftovers they can pass on to you.
 You can also use newspaper to wrap your belongings rather than packing paper.

 However, when packing with used materials, be sure to verify that they are sturdy enough to safely hold your possessions.
 Reinforce the bottoms of your boxes with extra tape so that they remain sturdy and do not collapse under the weight of your items.

 Summer is the busiest season for moving--school's out, college students are on the move, and there is no snow to worry about.
 However, due to the increased demand for their services, movers will charge a hefty summer premium.
 To avoid paying hiked-up prices, opt to relocate during the fall or winter months if possible.
 While you will have to brave the cold and possible inclement weather, you will save a bundle on your move.